D4De/classes-pytorch/README.md

 - Pattern: the spatial distribution of the corrupted values.
 - Values: the numerical value of the corrupted data.

 These models were revised and rationalized in the thesis [A novel approach for error modeling in a cross-layer reliability analysis of convolutional neural networks](https://www.politesi.polimi.it/bitstream/10589/210019/4/tesi_passarello_finale_2.pdf) and used in the following publications where CLASSES was employed.
-Now the models are build hierarchically, modeling the errors first by their spatial patterns, that are classes of corrupted tensors that have similar spatial distribution patterns.
+Now the models are built hierarchically, modeling the errors first by their spatial patterns, that are classes of corrupted tensors that have similar spatial distribution patterns.
 Example of spatial patterns are extracted from experiments performed on an Ampere GPU using NVBITFI we found these recurring patterns:

 1. **Single Point**: a single erroneous value is found in the output tensor.